msolal/BT-sleep-EEG/README.md

 There also slides for my **lightning talk** (given to the Parietal team) and my **logbook** where I referenced my work throughout the weeks, which I left mainly as a reference for myself.

-I am available for any questions about my work by email, at maelys.solal@polytechnique.edu
+I am available for any questions about my work by email, at maelysolal@gmail.com